fharris/curiositymicroservice/automatic-deployment.md

 <img width="1057" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/280c7bbc-51d1-4a5c-8d0a-1d6b5f178ab6">

-Replace the Payload URL with [http://jenkins:8080/gogs-webhook/?job=buildcuriosity](http://jenkins:8080/gogs-webhook/?job=buildcuriosity) which is where Jenkins CI/CD will be waiting for Gogs notifications.
+Fill in the Payload URL with [http://jenkins:8080/gogs-webhook/?job=buildcuriosity](http://jenkins:8080/gogs-webhook/?job=buildcuriosity) which is where Jenkins CI/CD will be waiting for Gogs notifications for the curiosity microservice.
 Make sure the Content-Type is application/json, and that there is no Secret configured.
 Before clicking the green button to create the Webhook ensure the Just the Push event option is selected and the Active box is enabled.
 Next figure  shows how to do it:

 <img width="997" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/07981dab-68ac-4420-971b-b5ecfe4eb257">